markkorenic/scripts/README.md

 # scripts
-Python automation scripts for things I hate doing.
+Simple automation for the aspiring sysadmin.